The Other Backstage Beauty

 My daily routine consists of tinted moisturizer and lip balm, so anything more is already a stretch.
 But Rochelle and I had so much fun sharing products and creating our pre-show routines that all the makeup became less of a stretch and more of a nightly treat.

 It began with the organization of side-by-side dressing tables.
 The thrill of having a dressing room was almost eclipsed by its lack of temperature regulation and cell service, but how could I let that ruin the experience?
 Plus my wardrobe for the show ranged from a black bikini to a fluffy bathrobe, making it easy to combat the elements between scenes.
 Rochelle’s side tended to be neater, with every product in its place– “very Petra,” as we said.
 Petra was the other Rochelle and the neurotic but well-meaning mother to my rebellious teenager, Dory.
-As fate may have it, Roch discovered a Face Stockholm Lipliner named Petra, the perfect conservative but still warm, rosy pink.
+Roch discovered a Face Stockholm Lipliner named Bella, the perfect conservative but still warm, rosy pink.

 While Face Stockholm has yet to release a product called Dory, I did find the Smart Wheel in Bright perfect for the glossy pink lips and cheeks of a sixteen-year-old girl.
 Sometimes, to channel her impulsive, carefree nature– and to keep things fresh for myself once I no longer worried about forgetting my lines– I would even spin the wheel, so to speak, and choose a lipgloss color at random.